Alyeska Ski Resort Jobs

-Transportation around Alyeska is limited.
+Glacier Valley Transit (GVT) is Girdwood’s public transportation system and operates year-round.
 Taxi service is available from Anchorage to Girdwood.

 Many major airlines fly into Anchorage International Airport.
 The resort is forty miles south of Anchorage on Seward Highway (Route 1) along the Turnagain Arm.
 This is the only route to the resort and one of the most beautiful drives in Alaska.
 It is common to see bald eagles along the road in spring and Dall sheep near Falls Creek.